Refuse & Recycling Collections

 - An alternating fortnightly collection of residual waste which can’t be recycled (current black bin).
 This waste would continue to go to the Energy-from-waste Plant in Allington.

 - A separate fortnightly collection of garden waste (A new brown wheeled bin would be provided) – Residents would be able to ‘opt in’ to this service for a reasonable annual charge if they wish to do so.
 This charge would help fund the proposed improvements to kerbside recycling services.

 It is hoped that, if the proposed new services go ahead, savings of more than £2.5m could be generated collectively across the three authorities and that average recycling performance could increase to over 50 per cent.
 However, this is all subject to the tender process and will depend on the tender submissions provided by contractors.
-Tenders are due to be assessed this summer, with a final decision being made in September.
+Tenders are currently being assessed in order to select the successful contractor.

-Progress on this project will be regularly reported to the Street Scene & Environment Advisory Board, and those reports can be found on the relevant page of our website.
+Progress on this project is being regularly reported to the Street Scene & Environment Advisory Board, and those reports can be found on the relevant page of our website.